Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Acknowledgments

 \section{Acknowledgments}

-We thank Doyne Farmer, Xavier Gabaix, Stanislao Gualdi and Francesco Zamponi for multiple feedbacks on our research program, Vu Do Chi Toai for helping setting up the web app, and Camille Boissel for her help in understanding this model and her numerous insights about economics.
-JM would also like to thank Dhruv Sharma for countless discussions about Agent-Based Modelling.
+We thank Giulio Biroli, Doyne Farmer, Xavier Gabaix, Stanislao Gualdi, Alan Kirman, Johannes Lumma and Francesco Zamponi for multiple feedbacks on our research program, Vu Do Chi Toai for helping setting up the web app, and Camille Boissel for her help in understanding this model and her numerous insights about economics.
+We also thank Antoine Mandel and Ben Moll for very useful comments on the first version of this manuscript.
+JPB benefited from numerous conversations with the members of the ``Rebuilding Macroeconomics'' project, including Angus Amstrong and Roger Farmer.
+JM would like to acknowledge countless discussions with Dhruv Sharma about Agent-Based Modelling.
 This research was conducted within the Econophysics \& Complex Systems Research Chair, under the aegis of the Fondation du Risque, the Fondation de l’Ecole polytechnique, the Ecole polytechnique and Capital Fund Management.